prasanthabr/src_prasanthabr.github.io/content/self/self improve/journey_to_nz.md

     1. Do a Big 3 circuit with a 20kg kettlebell for 120 days with no cheat days
     1. Get your weight down to 90 kgs
     1. Do 10 full burpees for 60 days with no cheat days

-*You know your long shot goal; do not work on that till 1st Oct 2021*